 The Triggers for this task to run could be One Time, At system startup, Custom Trigger or On an event – and it performs a scheduled Windows Update scan.

-Those of you who may still be concerned, may want to check you firewall and router logs for the connection requests it makes.
+Those of you who may still be concerned may want to check your firewall and router logs for the connection requests it makes.

 Feel free to add any additional information or feedback you may have about this.